Unifying Short and Long-Term Tracking with Graph Hierarchies: Introduction

 We propose a method that processes videos hierarchically: lower levels of our hierarchy focus on short-term association, and higher levels focus on increasingly long-term scenarios.
 The key differences to existing \textit{hybrid} multi-level solutions is that we use \textit{the same learnable model} for all time scales, i.e., hierarchy levels.
 Instead of handcrafting different models for different scales, we show that our model can learn to exploit the cues that are best suited for each time-scale in a data-driven manner.
 Furthermore, our hierarchy allows a finer-grained transition from short to long-term instead of using two distinct stages.
 Our method targets the two main limitations of previous works: (i) its hierarchical structure makes it highly scalable and enables processing long clips efficiently, and (ii) it is highly general and does not make any assumptions about which cues are best suited for which timespans, but instead allows the model to obtain the necessary cues in a data-driven manner.
 We, therefore, obtain a {\textbf{\underline{S}}trong tracker, with a {\textbf{\underline{U}}nified solution across timespans, and good \textbf{\underline{S}}calability thanks to its \textbf{\underline{HI}}erarchical nature, and name it \textbf{\modelname}.

-At its core, \modelname is a graph method , but instead of working on a single monolithic graph, we embrace the different nature of data association over different timespans and operate on a hierarchy of smaller graphs.
+At its core, \modelname is a graph method , but instead of working on a single monolithic graph, we embrace the different nature of data association over different timespans and operate on a hierarchy of graphs.
 At the lowest level of our hierarchy, nodes represent object detections in nearby frames.
 We use a graph neural network (GNN) \cite{scarselli_gnn, gilmer2017neural, mpntrack} to process those into short tracklets, and then build new graphs to generate increasingly longer trajectories at every level of our hierarchy.
 Notably, we use \textit{the same GNN architecture at every level}.
-Thus we do not make any assumptions about what cues are the best for each timespan.

-We demonstrate the generality of our approach by showing significant identity preservation improvements over the state-of-the-art in several highly diverse benchmarks.
-Namely, we achieve improvements of up to \textbf{+3} IDF1 on MOT17\cite{motchaijcv}, \textbf{+5.7} IDF1 on MOT20\cite{mot20}, \textbf{+6.8} IDF1 on DanceTrack\cite{dancetrack}, and \textbf{+3.1} IDF1 on BDD\cite{bdd} over previous work, therefore setting new state-of-the-art results by a significant margin.
-We will release our code and models.
+Thus we do not make any assumptions about what cues are best for each timespan.
+We demonstrate the generality of our approach by showing significant identity preservation improvements over the state-of-the-art in several highly diverse benchmarks: up to \textbf{+4.7} IDF1 on MOT17\cite{motchaijcv}, \textbf{+9.1} IDF1 on MOT20\cite{mot20}, \textbf{+9.5} IDF1 on DanceTrack\cite{dancetrack}, and \textbf{+4.2} IDF1 on BDD\cite{bdd}, therefore setting new state-of-the-art results by a significant margin.